ModyQyW/fabric/docs/guide/formatter/prettier.md

 }
 ```

-If you want to auto format within a specific project, you can modify the working directory configuration as follows, which will automatically format the code after each save.
+If you want to auto format within a specific project, you can modify the workspace configuration as follows, which will automatically format the code after each save.
 Don't know how to modify it?
 See [here](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings).

 ```json
 {